spryker/spryker-docs/docs/dg/dev/sdks/sdk/development-tools/phpstorm-support.md

 This command adds or updates an XML configuration file in PHPStorm’s settings directory, dedicated exclusively to Spryker-related configurations, without altering any other settings.
 The script currently supports Mac and Linux systems only.

-It is recommended to rerun this command periodically to apply the latest updates.
+It is recommended to rerun this command after updating the `spryker/development` module, to ensure the latest configurations and updates are applied.